 While you can use both the stochastic oscillator and RSI (Relative Strength Index) to measure price momentum, they work on very different principles.
 The RSI measures potentially overbought/oversold positions by comparing recent gains to recent losses.
 The idea behind the stochastic oscillator is based on the assumption that the current price should follow the current trend.
 When the current price moves against the trend, it can indicate a change in momentum and a potential buy/sell signal.
 So who wins the fight, the Stochastic Oscillator or the RSI?

-Those considering technical indicators from a distance might ask why traders don’t simply use three, four, five or more technical indicators in tandem.
+Those considering technical indicators from a distance might ask why traders don’t simply use three, four, five, or more technical indicators in tandem.
 The answer is simple; the time lag between different technical indicators can confuse the situation.
-By the time a number of different indicators have “line up” you might end up missing the vast majority of the trend.
-There is nothing wrong in using just one technical indicator but there are risks and false signals can and do occur.
-Two is company, three is a crowd?
+By the time several different indicators have “line up,” you might end up missing the vast majority of the trend.
+There is nothing wrong with using just one technical indicator, but there are risks and false signals that can occur.
+Two is a company, three is a crowd?

 There is a general misunderstanding among some traders that the stochastic indicator creates buy and sell signals.
 It doesn’t.
 The indicator monitors momentum, which will strengthen and weaken, often suggesting a changing trend.
 One of the more common ways to use the stochastic indicator is to be more vigilant if it is below 20 or above 80.

 For example, if the indicator was trading above 80 for some time then dipped below 80, this could indicate a significant change in momentum.
-When using the fast or slow %K, and the %D moving average, a cross between the two gives an added degree of confidence that the momentum/trend is changing.
+Using the fast or slow %K and the %D moving average, a cross between the two gives an added degree of confidence that the momentum/trend is changing.
 It can also eliminate those pesky false signals!

 It is not necessarily a case of whether the RSI of the stochastic indicator is “better,” but rather which one is more appropriate for your investment strategy.
 The stochastic oscillator assumes that an asset price will track the recent high/low depending upon the direction of the trend.
 The RSI takes into account recent gains and recent losses to calculate a relative strength figure.
 In reality, the two can complement each other and are often used in tandem by traders.